saiyedriyaz/user-registration-service/README.md

 # user-registration-service
-Sample Spring Boot Service to demo below functionality
+Sample Micro Service to demo below functionality
-1) Spring Boot Micro service
+- Spring Boot and spring data
+- In memory Database
-2) Unit testing using JUnit
+- Unit testing using JUnit
-3) Mocking dependencies using Mockito
+- Mocking dependencies using Mockito
-4) Code coverage using jcoco
+- Code coverage using jcoco
-5) Gitting rid of boilerplate code using lombok
+- Gitting rid of boilerplate code using lombok